8 Best Breadmakers in Australia (2025)

 • Additional Features: Do you want the machine only for bread or for making jam, cakes, or dough for pizzas and pastries as well?

-These questions will guide you towards the important features to look out for in the machine.
+These questions will guide you towards the essential features to look out for in the machine.

 2. Capacity and Size

-Are you looking to make bread for yourself alone or a bigger number of people?
-Breadmakers can produce different loaf sizes, typically ranging from 500 g to 1.5 kg.
+Are you looking to make bread for yourself alone or for more people?
+Breadmakers can produce different loaf sizes, ranging from 500 g to 1.5 kg.
 Select one based on your family's size and consumption patterns.
 Ensure you have enough space on your kitchen counter and in storage.
 Some machines can be bulky, while others are compact.

 3. Bread Settings and Programs

 If you love experimenting, opt for a bread maker with various settings for different bread types.
-You should be looking at a minimum of 12 preset programs on the machine.
+You should look at a minimum of 12 preset programs on the machine.
 For health concerns, look out for Gluten-Free, Sugar-Free, and Salt-Free cooking programs.

 Additionally, some machines go a step further to allow you to program custom settings for your unique recipes.
 For example, you can save up to eight homemade recipes on the Sunbeam BM7850 Smartbake Bread Maker, whereas the Panasonic SD-R2530 allows three manual programs.